Tech Stuff & other propaganda including:

 Claim: By making the steer tube bigger, we can use less material and the fork will still be just as strong.

 Not necessarily.
 Certainly making a tube's diameter bigger makes it stiffer - but you can't necessarily shrink the walls on a fork's steer tube without disastrous results.
 Also, it's been suggested that an "over-stiff" steer tube concentrates stresses at the steer tube/crown interface, rather than distributing along the entire length as well as a 1" steer tube might.
 And after all, the interface with the crown is where steer tubes will break, not in the middle.
+Also, the thinner a steer tube, the easier it is to crush it by tightening the stem.
+Lots of people find this out the hard (and expensive!) way.

 For comparison's sake, let's look at the difference in weight between typical 1" and inch and 1/8 models of the same fork, all based on an uncut steer tube.

-The Time Millenium Club fork comes with a 330mm aluminum steer tube in inch and 1/8 format at 542g, and with a 300mm steel 1" steer tube that weighs in at 505g.
+The Time Millenium Club fork came with a 330mm aluminum steer tube in inch and 1/8 format at 542g, and with a 300mm steel 1" steer tube that weighs in at 505g.
 Add 30mm of steer tube to the 1" CrMo steer tube, and the weight increases to 526g - actually lighter than the inch and 1/8 fork, and steel (with its better fatigue characteristics).

 The Profile Design forks with their aluminum steer tubes all weigh in within 10 grams (that's a little over 1/3 of an ounce) of each other when comparing 1" and inch and 1/8 (with the lighter forks being the 1").